 WHAT IS A VINAIGRETTE?

-Vinaigrette dressings are made by mixing an oil with something acidic such as vinegar (hence the name vinaigrette).
+Vinaigrette dressings are made by mixing oil with something acidic such as vinegar (hence the name vinaigrette).
 The mixture can be enhanced with salt, herbs, spices, and other added ingredients.
 During the 19th century, the dressing was even known as “French dressing” due to the French origins of its name.

 Vinaigrettes are generally used as salad dressings, but can also be readily used as marinades.
 The use of sugar or other sweeteners is not traditional, but are often added to more contemporary and modern vinaigrette recipes.